ddvk/rmfakecloud/README.md

 # Caveats/ WARNING
-- connecting to the api will delete all you files, unless you mark them as not synced `synced:false` prior to syncing
+- connecting to the api will delete all your files, unless you mark them as not synced `synced:false` prior to syncing

 # TODO